sprucelabsai/sprucebot-skills-kit/docs/README.md

 The best way to work with [sprucebot-cli](https://github.com/sprucelabsai/sprucebot-cli).

 # First, about the Skills Kit
 This is a highly opinionated approach on how to rapidly build skills for Sprucebot.
-Ultimately, you could build a skill on any stack. 🤘🏼 This particular kit uses NodeJS + ReactJS with Next and Koa as supporting frameworks...
+Ultimately, you could build a skill on any stack. 🤘🏼 This particular kit uses NodeJS + ReactJS with Next + Koa as supporting frameworks...
 May the force be with you.

 - ~~Diagram of the skills architecture~~